NishargShah/eslint-config-airbnb-extended/docs/config/faq.md

 * Works seamlessly with other ESLint configs (official or community).
 * Gives developers flexibility: import only the plugins you need.

-For more details on the plugins used, refer to [Package Used](./package-used).
+For more details on the plugins used, refer to [Packages Used](./packages-used).